ajgorhoe/IGLib.workspace.base.iglib/README.md

 ## Repository Structure

 > **Important Remark**: the source of information in this section is [this wiki section](https://github.com/ajgorhoe/wiki.IGLib/blob/main/web/IGLibWebPages.md#iglib-legacy-repositories-on-github) (private access).
-Please only copy updates in the direction source => this section.*
+This section will **probably not be updated often**, but if necessary, please *only copy updates in the direction source => this section*.

 IGLib Framework projects need to be positioned in particular relative positions with respect to each other in order to build (this also applies to their external dependencies).
 The usual practice is to clone the IGLib repositories via the **[IGLib Container Repository](https://github.com/ajgorhoe/iglibcontainer)**.